hexojs/site/source/docs/one-command-deployment.md

 | `message` | Customize commit message.
 Defaults to `Site updated: {% raw %}{{ now('YYYY-MM-DD HH:mm:ss') }}{% endraw %}` |
 | `token`   | Optional token value to authenticate with the repo.
 Prefix with `$` to read token from environment variable |

-3. Deploy your site, `./node_modules/.bin/hexo clean && ./node_modules/.bin/hexo deploy` (or `hexo clean && hexo deploy` if you installed Hexo globally).
+3. Deploy your site `hexo clean && hexo deploy`.
-  - You will be prompted with username and password of the target repository, unless you authenticate with a token.
+  - You will be prompted with username and password of the target repository, unless you authenticate with a token or ssh key.
   - hexo-deployer-git does not store your username and password.
 Use [git-credential-cache](https://git-scm.com/docs/git-credential-cache) to store them temporarily.
 4. Navigate to your repository settings and change the "Pages" branch to `published` (or the branch specified in your config).
 The deployed site should be live on the link shown on the "Pages" setting.